 This is something that everyone going through a divorce should avoid, whether or not they are in the military.
 You, as a military member or military spouse, should certainly avoid situations where you are on autopilot in your divorce.
 You may think that because you have a really "good" attorney, have little property to be concerned with, or have a custody arrangement figured out with your Co-parent before your filing of the divorce even begins.
 Therefore, you may assume that your divorce will be a walk in the park and that you can essentially take your foot off the gas pedal as it pertains to your case.

 No matter how or why you may feel like this, I can tell you that it is a mistake to go into your divorce as a military member being anything less than extremely focused on achieving goals and doing what is best for your kids.
 Of course, to achieve a goal, you must first have a goal.
 Writing down your goals, making sure that they have a deadline to achieve them, and then making them measurable are all important.
-Putting your goal down and riding does something to make you more accountable to yourself into your family.
+Putting your goal down and riding does something to make you more accountable to yourself and your family.
 A goal not written down is, at best, an aspiration and, at worst, a thought.
 You do not want to go through your divorce with only thoughts of achieving positive things in your divorce.
 Rather, you want to have goals that are meaningful to you and your family.

 Next, you want those goals to be your goals.
 I mean that I do not believe you should develop goals after having spoken with your attorney or your family.
 Those folks are good places to get ideas for goals, but the most important goals to you will almost certainly be the goals you have created out of your own experiences and wishes.
 Once you have developed your own goals, you will care much more about them and will do more to achieve those goals.
 Think about your high school car.
 If you worked to purchase that car, you are more likely to be careful with how you drive.
 A vehicle that you have because your parent purchased it for you will not mean the same thing.
 Create your own goals, and you will have a more streamlined and effective divorce.

 Next, I highly recommend putting time requirements on each of your goals.
 If you have certain custody or divorce goals that you want to see acted upon in your case, you are best off telling yourself that you have X amount of time to complete those objectives.
 Languishing in a divorce for months or even more than a year to achieve a goal that is not readily accessible is a mistake.
 However, it would help if you talked to your attorney about having manageable goals in a manageable amount of time.
 I have seen people wait around in a divorce to accomplish goals that are not only unreasonable but unachievable.
-This will leave you unsatisfied, frustrated, have less money in your pocket and have devoted more time to frustrating activities.
+This will leave you unsatisfied, frustrated, have less money in your pocket, and have devoted more time to frustrating activities.

 The other aspect of goal setting is that you should have forward-thinking goals.
 Do not set goals for the short term but rather envision where you want your life and your children to be five years into the future.
 This will allow you to completely change how you approach your divorce and will likely allow you to be more content with the goals that you have set for yourself and your family.
 The more forward-thinking you become, the less stuck on particular issues you will be.
 Allowing yourself to back off on certain goals instead of focusing your energy on the more important goals for you and your family is an important aspect of your case.